Brittney Griner's trial resumes amid intensified diplomacy - NewsBreak

 The Lavrov-Blinken call also was the highest-level known contact between Washington and Moscow since Russia sent troops into Ukraine more than five months ago.
 The direct outreach risks undermining a core message to U.S. allies that isolating Russia could force the eventual withdrawal of troops from Ukraine.

 It also underlines the public pressure that the White House has faced to get Griner released, which has brought some backlash.
-Former President Trump strongly criticized the proposal, which, people familiar with it have said, envisions trading Griner and Whelan for the notorious arms trader Viktor Bout .
+Former President Donald Trump strongly criticized the proposal that people familiar with it have said envisions trading Griner and Whelan for the notorious arms trader Viktor Bout.

 "He’s absolutely one of the worst in the world, and he’s going to be given his freedom because a potentially spoiled person goes into Russia loaded up with drugs,” Trump said.